xiaoyugan66/xiaoyugan66.github.io/_pages/about.md

 About Me
 ======
 I am an autumn doctoral student majoring in Computer Science and Technology from Nanjing University of Aeronautics and Astronautics in China.
 I am honored to become and receive an offer from [Professor Yi](https://www.smilinnet.com/changyan/) of the SmilinNet (Intelligent Mobile
 Innovation Network) research group.
-My research mainly focuses on tactile internet and edge intelligence.
+My research mainly focuses on **Tactile Internet** and edge intelligence.
 More related information can be found in our [magazine paper](https://arxiv.org/pdf/2304.07454.pdf).
-This involves exploring the integration of various network technologies, including multi-objective Bayesian optimization, network optimization, and human digital twins. the tactile internet is a disruptive and forward-looking network transmission paradigm that has the potential to completely change all aspects of human life, from healthcare (specifically physical therapy) to manufacturing.
-More relevant information can be found in our magazine documents.
-If you are interested in collaborating or just chatting, please feel free to contact me via email or add me on WeChat.
-How many battles can one achieve in life?
-In extraordinary times, double your efforts.
-On the day of the broken sword and the day of the knight's return!
+This involves exploring the integration of various **network** technologies, including multi-objective Bayesian optimization, network optimization, and human digital twins. the tactile internet is a disruptive and forward-looking network transmission paradigm that has the potential to completely change all aspects of human life, from healthcare (specifically physical therapy) to manufacturing.
+More relevant information can be found in our magazine documents. **If you are interested in collaborating or just chatting, please feel free to contact me via email or add me on WeChat**.
+We look forward to our dialogue and mutual learning, creating new opportunities for cooperation, just like where there is a will, there is a way.
 Achieve extraordinary things for you and me.

 Biography
 ======